 - Congressional Offices (excluding campaign activities)

 - The White House

-- Students are encouraged to complete a POL internship before completing a LAW internship.
-Both may count toward Law elective requirements up to six units.
+- Students may complete a POL internship as well as a LAW internship.
+Both may count toward the Law elective requirements up to six units.
 Talk with your advisor about whether a POL or LAW internship is best for your degree plan.

 Frequently Asked Questions

 An undergraduate degree in law provides a cost-effective route to legal training for the vast array of careers for which knowledge of the law is necessary but for which it is not necessary to be a lawyer.
 Undergraduate training in law will also open careers in areas of substantial regulation and where there are opportunities for non-lawyers to deliver new services.
 For qualified law majors who want to practice law, the degree also provides an accelerated path to the JD at Arizona Law (the “3+3 Program”).